AvaloniaUI/avalonia-docs/docs/tutorials/todo-list-app/wiring-up-the-views.md

   <img src="../../.gitbook/assets/image (7) (3).png" alt=""/>
 </div>

 This will work if any parent of the items control has a data context object having  a`ListItems` property.
 The _Avalonia UI_ binding will search upwards in the control tree to locate a suitable data context.
-But although the main window data context has been set (during the app initialization - see the file <mark style="color:green;">**App.axaml.cs**</mark>), at this point there is still no data context with a `ListItems` property.&#x20;
+But although the main window data context has been set (during the app initialization - see the file **App.axaml.cs**), at this point there is still no data context with a `ListItems` property.&#x20;

 So if you run your app, the list is still blank!